oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 ## Example Output

 Running on FPGA device (Intel Stratix 10 SX platform).
-Performance results are based on testing as of Jan 31, 2022.
+Performance results are based on testing as of August 14, 2023.

 > **Note**: Refer to the [Performance Disclaimers](/DirectProgramming/C++SYCL_FPGA/README.md#performance-disclaimers) section for important performance information.

 ```
 *** Board_test usage information ***
 Command to run board_test using generated binary:
-  > To run all tests (default): ./board_test.fpga
+  > To run all tests (default): run board_test.fpga
-  > To run a specific test (see list below); pass the test number as argument to "-test" option: ./board_test.fpga -test=<test_number>
+  > To run a specific test (see list below); pass the test number as argument to "-test" option:
+  Linux: ./board_test.fpga -test=<test_number>
+  Windows: board_test.exe -test=<test_number>
-  > To see more details on what each test does: ./board_test.fpga -help
+  > To see more details on what each test does use -help option
 The tests are:
   1. Host Speed and Host Read Write Test
   2. Kernel Clock Frequency Test